If RStudio Workbench (previously RStudio Server Pro) or RStudio Server will not start after installation, please reference the following:

 - Attempted steps taken to fix

-- Have you successfully launched RStudio Server in the past?
+- Have you successfully launched RStudio Workbench in the past?